prettier/prettier-vscode/README.md

 ### VSCode specific settings

+These settings are specific to VSCode and need to be set in the VSCode settings file.
+See the [documentation](https://code.visualstudio.com/docs/getstarted/settings) for how to do that.

 #### prettier.eslintIntegration (default: false) - JavaScript and TypeScript only
 Use *[prettier-eslint](https://github.com/prettier/prettier-eslint)* instead of *prettier*.
 Other settings will only be fallbacks in case they could not be inferred from ESLint rules.